sindred/sindred/README.md

 - 👋 Hi, I’m @sindred
 - 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ... cybersecurity
+- 🌱 I’m currently learning ...
+Python
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...